 Besides, customer-centric content strategy entails using customer research tools and methods most traditional content strategies lack.

-There are various tools to help, including:
+There are various AI SEO tools to help, including:

 Google Analytics and Finteza (persona building)